DOV-Vlaanderen/pydov/docs/output_fields.rst

 Adding a new subtype to a main type
 -----------------------------------

-To add a new subtype to an existing main type or, perhaps more likely, to replace the existing subtype of a main type, you have to specify the *root path* of the subtype and all of its fields.
+To add a new subtype to an existing main type or, perhaps more likely, to replace the existing subtype of a main type, you have to specify the of the subtype and all of its fields.
 You also have to subclass the existing main type to register your subtype.

+Your new subtype should be a direct subclass of :class:`pydov.types.abstract.AbstractDovSubType` and should implement both the ``rootpath`` as well as the ``fields`` variables.
+The rootpath is the XPath expression of the root instances of this subtype in the XML document and should always start with ``.//``.
+There will be one instance of this subtype (and, consequently, one row in the output dataframe) for each element matched by this XPath expression.

+The fields should contain all the fields (or: columns in the output dataframe) of this new subtype.
+These should all be instances of :class:`pydov.types.fields.XmlField`.
+The source_xpath will be interpreted relative to the subtypes rootpath.

 Suppose you are not interested in the actual measurements from the CPT data but are instead interested in the different techniques applied while measuring.
 To get a dataframe with the different techniques per CPT location, you'd create a new subtype and register it in your own CPT type::